top of page

 OVERSUBSCRIPTION

-2. Priority will be given first to crews that can row to and from the event, then to single scullers with boats on cars, and then trailers.
+2. Priority will be given first to crews that can row to and from the event (ie no trailer/car), then to entries where there is space on a trailer that is already coming, then to those with boats on cars, and then to 'new' or extra trailers.

-3. Refunds will not be given for scratched entries or entries withdrawn after the entry has been accepted (once entries are suspended), unless the event is cancelled
+3. Refunds will not be given for scratched entries after the entry has been accepted unless the event is cancelled

 4. In case of adverse conditions we may be required to reduce the size of the divisions.
 Please prioritise your entries.